southalc/hashfile/README.md

 It is used when you want to overwrite an entire file with a hash of settings.
 If you want to manage bits and pieces of an INI file, you want [puppetlabs/inifile](https://github.com/puppetlabs/puppetlabs-inifile).

+Note that version 1.4.0 and later of the module supports arrays as key values.
+This results in an INI file where multiple lines in the same section will have the same key, but may have different values.
+See the example below.

 #### Parameters